-This framework of techniques and procedures, developed by Risk Management & Compliance sector - Operational Risk Management, encompasses the following:
+This framework of techniques and procedures encompasses the following:

-- the building of Operational Risk Profiles (ORPs); - conduct of Operational Risk Self Assessment (ORSA) based on the ORPs; - development of an Operational Risk Action Plan (ORAP); - the monitoring of Key Operational Risk Indicators (KORIs); - the collection and analysis of risk events/loss data; and - the process for monitoring and reporting operational risk issues.
+- building of Operational Risk Profiles (ORPs); - conduct of Operational Risk Self Assessment (ORSA) based on the ORPs; - development of an Operational Risk Action Plan (ORAP); - monitoring of Key Operational Risk Indicators (KORIs); - collection and analysis of operational risk events/loss data; - monitoring and reporting of operational risk issues.

-The building of the ORPs involves risk identification, the assessment of inherent or absolute risks, as well as the identification and classification of management controls.
+The building of ORPs involves risk identification, the assessment of inherent or absolute risks, as well as the identification and classification of management controls.
 The methodology provides the tool for the profiling of significant operational risks to which business and support units are exposed.
-These units then define the key management policies/procedures/controls that have been established to address the identified operational risks.
+These units then define the key management policies/procedures/ controls that have been established to address the identified operational risks.